ndoxx/kibble/README.md

 ## Deprecated components

 - The old logger `logger/logger.h` was kept in this library, as many of my projects still use it.
 However, a faster and more customizable logger has been created, and is accessible through the `logger2/logger.h` header.
 All systems of this library now use the new logger.

-- The config system will be redone at some point, its use is discouraged.

 <!-- GETTING STARTED -->